tedhchen/componMultilayer/README.md

 ### 05. Merge all levels
 After all preceding steps are complete, run the Jupyter Notebook `05_levels_merge.ipynb`.
 This will create an output file `all_accounts.csv`, which contains all policy actors' accounts and their levels.
 We will use this to collect Twitter behavior of our policy actors.

+## Summary of files
+- `data\`: suggested location for setting up working/scratch space
+- `example\`: illustation of the pipeline
+    - `main_accounts.csv`: this is the file where main accounts and keywords were manually entered
+    - `check_cxaalto.csv` and `check_ecanettutkimus.csv`: files returned by the notebook in step 03.
+Hand labeled according to step 04.
+	- `main_standardized.csv`: file used for final merging, returned by the notebook in step 0a.
+	- `all_accounts.csv`: final product of this data collection exercise.
+Returned by the notebook in step 05.
+- `scripts\`: main directory where the scripts and notebooks are stored
+    - `03_identify_sides.ipynb`: notebook for step 03.
+	- `0a_standardize_mains.ipynb`: notebook for step 0a.
+	- `05_levels_merge.ipynb`: notebook for step 05.
+	- `config.ini.template`: remove ".template" and enter Twitter API credentials and data directory (suggested to be `data\` from this repo).
+- `templates`: contains the template for steps 01 and 02.